 Interested in doing a mountain elopement in Colorado?
 Colorado is one of the easiest states to elope in because you can marry yourselves.
 We'd love to help you craft your celebration.
 But if you want to get started on your own, here is some information about Colorado laws, budget ideas and some of our favorite locations.

 I love adventures and exploring new places!
-I've been photographing weddings and couples since 2015 and believe love is awesome.
+I've been working as a wedding photographer in Colorado since 2015 and believe love is awesome.
 As a California native I always found myself driving towards the mountains rather than heading to the beach.
-So, living and working here as a Colorado elopement photographer makes me feel super lucky and grateful.
+So, living and working here as a Colorado wedding photographer makes me feel super lucky and grateful.
 When I'm not working, you can find me exploring the outdoors often with my husband Craig, camping, climbing and running.

 a helpful friend guiding you through fun adventures and taking photos along the way.

 "Not enough space to share her greatness!
 After getting my pictures I felt even more amazed with her work considering the 40 mph winds in 20 degree weather we had in our visit to the Rocky Mountain National Park from Destin, Florida.